vishvAsa/notes/sapiens/phenes/health/food/eating/Quantity.md

 ## Eating out

 Most restaurants and food venues give more than enough food for one meal.
 Don’t eat it all at once.
-When eating out, take home leftovers and have 2 meals for the price of 1.
+When eating out, take home leftovers have 2 meals for the price of 1.